10th Annual Native Student Success Summit Inspires, Empowers Native Youth

 The summit for American Indian and Alaska Native students is the result of a partnership between Highline Public Schools and Highline College.

-Participating as presenters and organizers are Native educators, professionals and community leaders from the school districts of Auburn, Federal Way, Fife, Highline, Kent, Puyallup School District, Green River College, Highline College, University of Washington and the Muckleshoot Tribe.
+Participating as presenters and organizers are Native educators, professionals and community leaders from the school districts of Auburn, Federal Way, Fife, Highline, Kent, Green River College, Highline College, University of Washington and the Muckleshoot Tribe.

 Sara Marie Ortiz

-Sara Marie Ortiz and Dr. Tanya Powers are the founders and lead organizers of the summit, now in its seventh year.
+Sara Marie Ortiz and Dr. Tanya Powers are the founders and lead organizers of the summit, now in its tenth year.

 Ortiz is a member of Pueblo of Acoma, a tribal community in New Mexico, and manages Highline Public Schools’ Native Education Program.
 Powers is of mixed heritage St. Lawrence Island Yupik/Siberian Yupik and Irish and is the Associate Dean of Workforce and Baccalaureate Education at Highline College.